Information for Authors

 2.2 Peer Review

-Papers that pass the pre-screening stage will be sent to typically two independent reviewers.
+Articles that pass the pre-screening stage will be sent to typically two independent reviewers.
 Reviewers will review the paper for originality and significance of the work described, and judge its acceptability for publication.
 The reviewers may also make critical comments and, where necessary, suggest improvements or additional experiments that could be done in support of the findings.

 If the Editor is facing difficulty in obtaining reviewers, then he/she may also act as a reviewer or seek comments from another Editor.
 Authors may suggest at least three reviewers upon submitting their paper, ensuring that an institutional email address is provided.
 The use of reviewers suggested by the authors is at the discretion of the Editor after checks have been made to validate the suggested reviewers' details and authenticity.

-Papers are reviewed as quickly as possible, and authors should usually expect to receive a first decision within 4-6 weeks.
+Articles are reviewed as quickly as possible, and authors should usually expect to receive a first decision within 4-6 weeks.

-3. How to prepare your paper
+3. How to prepare your article

 3.1 Preparing files for submission

-Supplementary material should be submitted as a combined PDF separate file, and this will be incorporated into the system generated PDF.
+Supplementary material should be submitted as a combined PDF separate file, and this will be incorporated into the system-generated PDF.